 Current flagships in portfolio are ribosome profiling, third generation sequencing and single cell omics solutions.
 With their in-house developed high performant ribosome profiling service, they provide a genome-wide assessment of the mRNA targeted by translating ribosomes.
 This highly sensitive sequencing-based technology unravels the translatome.

 Ribosome footprint profiling can be applied to measure mechanisms in protein synthesis and its regulation in the cell as well as related co-translational processes.
 It enables quantification of gene-specific translation, discovery of non-canonical translation events, investigation of ribosome elongation speed and pausing, figuring out translation regulation by microRNAs and RNA-binding proteins, determination of mechanisms related to translation initiation and termination. https://www.ohmx.bio

 10. Liquid Biopsies, Single-Cell Genomics, Whole Genome Diagnostics (Dr. Gregory Maes, KU Leuven)

-The Laboratory for Molecular Biodiscovery uses a zebrafish platform to safety assessment of compounds (drug candidates, nanoparticles, cosmetics and food) and to perform neuroactive drug discovery with a focus on epilepsy.
+The Laboratory for Molecular Biodiscovery uses a zebrafish platform to assess toxicity of compounds (drug candidates, nanoparticles, cosmetics and food) and to perform neuroactive drug discovery with a focus on epilepsy.
 Visit our interactive demo showcase to discover how our platform can benefit your research needs.